smartcorelib/smartcorelib.org/user_guide/unsupervised.md

 ## Dimensionality Reduction

-Large number of correlated variables in the feature space can dramatically impact the performance of machine learning algorithms (see [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality)).
+A large number of correlated variables in the feature space can dramatically impact the performance of machine learning algorithms (see [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality)).
 Therefore, it is often desirable to reduce the dimensionality of the feature space.

 Principal component analysis (PCA) is a popular approach to dimensionality reduction from the field of linear algebra.
 PCA is often called "feature projection" and the algorithms used are referred to as "projection methods".